The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Look at your Task Wish List and the delegated tasks.
 The categories that showed up the most indicate what type of author assistant you’re likely to need.

 One of the most sought-after types of assistant is a copywriter.
 They’re skilled at writing persuasive content that attracts your target audience, the readers who’ll read your work.
-Copywriting can include SEO (Search Engine Optimisation) which can make you, and your work, easier to find online.
+Copywriting can include SEO (Search Engine Optimization) which can make you, and your work, easier to find online.

 Some author assistants work within the home or office of the author.
 Others may offer both options, working from their own home but present for events or book giveaways.
 It all depends on what you need and what you can afford.